praeclarum/praeclarum.github.io/_posts/2023/2023-05-19-webgpu-torch.md

 ## Goals

 I like to train imaging networks and to that end my goal is to get Stable Diffusion and similar nets running under this library.
-Once that's accomplished I will focus on the many huggingface transformer networks.
+Once that's accomplished I will focus on the many Hugging Face transformer networks.
 I'm hoping to get all of them running in the browser at CUDA speeds.

 I have a set of TODOs in the README of the project.
 If you're interested in helping out, please take a look!